wlsf82/protractor-helper/README.md

 ### `getBodyElementFromCurrentBrowserOrBrowserInstance`

-That method returns the body element of the current browser if nothing is passed as argument or the body element of a specific browser instance in case the browser instance is passed as an argument.
+This method returns the body element of the current browser if nothing is passed as argument or the body element of a specific browser instance in case the browser instance is passed as an argument.
 This second option is useful when working with two browsers interacting with each other, for example.
  [Example](docs/EXAMPLES.md#getbodyelementfromcurrentbrowserorbrowserinstance)

 ### `openNewBrowserInTheSamePage`

-That method opens a new browser instance in the same page of the main browser.
+This method opens a new browser instance in the same page of the main browser.

 > Note: Only works with Protractor version 5.0.0, not higher.